ricardonunez-io/queue-benchmarks/README.md

 The benchmarks themselves are two-fold for each language.

----

 ### Async

 Firstly, I wanted to test the async capabilities of both language when it comes to data processing in a queue.

-> [!NOTE]
+> [!IMPORTANT]
 > It's worth noting that for the sake of the benchmark, "async" doesn't mean parallel execution.
-For CPU-bound tasks, Javascript's event loop doesn't allow for parallel execution without the usage of worker threads, so instead, I simply used `Promise.all()` in JS (which still executes each promise serially) and goroutines & channels in Go (which also execute each concurrent task serially due to channels' locking nature).
+For CPU-bound tasks, Javascript's event loop doesn't allow for parallel execution without the usage of worker threads, so instead, I simply used `Promise.all()` in JS (which still executes each promise serially, not in parallel) and goroutines & channels in Go (which, in this case, also execute each concurrent task serially due to the locking nature of channels in the way I used them).
 >
+> This way, I can get as true of a 1:1 comparison as possible between Go and Javascript since Go can perform true parallel execution with goroutines, but that would've been an unfair advantage since serial execution is the design of Javascript, not necessarily a performance bottleneck when comparing execution times.
+>
-> If I wanted to test true parallel execution, I would've used a SharedArrayBuffer in Javascript across many worker-threads and a similar channel structure or mutexes in Go, but then dealing with race conditions would've been less fun.
+> If I wanted to test true parallel execution, I would've used a SharedArrayBuffer in Javascript across many worker-threads and a similar channel structure or mutexes but with random, parallel execution in Go, but then dealing with race conditions would've been less fun.

 Both implementations were as close to identical as I could make them, and I tried to limit object creation in Javascript as much as possible (to avoid unnecessary/expensive garbage collection) so as to not give Go an unfair advantage.

-I used pre-allocation for the array to avoid expensive copies of objects, similar to how Go can instantiate a channel/array with a predefined limit.
+I used pre-allocation for the array to avoid expensive copies of objects, similar to how Go can instantiate a channel/array with a predefined size.

-As for the benchmark itself, we're going to be testing each language/runtime's ability to concurrently "process" a queue (array in JS/channel in Go) by having each async task/goroutine go through an array, assign a variable to the value of that task number's index in the array, increment the variable, and then replace that same index's value with the incremented variable.
+As for the benchmark itself, we're going to be testing each language/runtime's ability to concurrently "process" a queue (array in JS/channel in Go) by having each async task/goroutine go through an array, assign a variable to the value of that task's index in the array, increment the variable, and then replace that same index's value with the incremented variable.

 The channel/array will be of length `n` where `n` is also equal to the number of tasks/goroutines we want to test.